 * The Gnat was the creation of W.E.W.
 "Teddy" Petter, a British aircraft designer who had gained wide recognition for his design of the English Electric Canberra bomber and Lightning supersonic interceptor.
 Petter had grown suspicious of the trend towards bigger and more expensive combat aircraft, perceiving that a small, simple fighter would offer the advantages of low purchase and operational costs.
 New lightweight turbojet engines were being developed that would be able to power such small fighters.

 Petter was unable to pursue this vision at English Electric, so he left to become managing director of Folland Aircraft.
-In 1951, using company funds, he began work on his lightweight fighter concept, which he designated the "Fo-141 Gnat".
+In 1951, using company funds, he began work on his lightweight fighter concept, which he designated the "Fo.141 Gnat".
 The Gnat was to be powered by a Bristol BE-22 Saturn turbojet with 16.9 kN (1,724 kgp / 3,800 lbf) thrust.
-However, the Saturn was canceled and so Petter's unarmed proof-of-concept demonstrator for the Gnat was powered by the less powerful Armstrong Siddeley Viper 101 with 7.3 kN (744 kgp / 1,640 lbf) thrust.
-The demonstrator was designated the "Fo-139 Midge".
-The Midge first flew on 11 August 1954 with Teddy Tennant at the controls, and proved to be an excellent aircraft.
+However, the Saturn was canceled, and so Petter's unarmed proof-of-concept demonstrator for the Gnat was powered by the less powerful Armstrong Siddeley Viper 101 with 7.3 kN (744 kgp / 1,640 lbf) thrust.
+The demonstrator was designated the "Fo.139 Midge".
+The Midge first flew on 11 August 1954 with Teddy Tennant at the controls, and proved an excellent aircraft.

 The Midge was evaluated by pilots from Canada, India, Jordan, New Zealand, and the US Air Force, and was almost universally praised.
 The Midge had performed a total of 220 flights when it was destroyed in a fatal crash on 26 September 1955, with a Swiss pilot at the controls.
 However, the Midge had demonstrated that Petter's lightweight fighter concept had much going for it.
 Folland went on to develop a full-scale Gnat prototype, also using company funds.BACK_TO_TOP

-The Gnat was armed with two 30 millimeter Aden revolver-type cannon, firing from the outer edge of the air intakes.
-While this arrangement might have suggested that the Gnat would be prone to engine flameouts from muzzle gas ingestion, that did not prove to be the case, suggesting that the muzzle system had been carefully designed to deflect the muzzle gases out to the sides.
-The Gnat also had two stores pylons for drop tanks, 225 kilogram (500 pound) bombs, or unguided rocket pods.
+The Gnat was armed with two 30-millimeter Aden revolver-type cannon, firing from the outer edge of the air intakes.
+While this arrangement might have suggested that the Gnat would be prone to engine flameouts from muzzle gas ingestion, that did not prove to be the case; no doubt, the muzzle system had been carefully designed to deflect the muzzle gases out to the sides.
+The Gnat also had two stores pylons for drop tanks, 225-kilogram (500-pound) bombs, or unguided rocket pods.

 The Gnat prototype was refitted with an uprated preproduction Orpheus engine to put on flight displays at the Farnborough air show that year.
 While the RAF had no requirement for such a machine, the government wanted to encourage Folland in their work, and so the British Ministry of Supply (MoS) ordered six prototypes of the full-development aircraft for evaluation.